karolina-wisniewska/QuizAPI/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The application uses questions and answers data from https://quizapi.io/.
-Ten questions with answers are loaded at the start of the application.
+The application uses questions from https://quizapi.io/.
+Ten questions with answers are loaded and saved to database at the start of the application.

 REST API has two endpoints:
-- GET /api/questions to get random question with possible answers
+- GET **/api/questions** to get random question with possible answers
-- POST /api/answers to answer question and find out whether the answer was correct
+- POST **/api/answers** to answer question and get message whether the answer was correct

 Full API documentation is provided by Swagger after installation.